-- Repeating Scars Or Patterns On Another Person: Unfortunately, scars are part of everyday life.
-Some people have dangerous occupations or play sports that can result in routine injuries.
 If you observe someone with scars in odd areas or without reasonable explanations, there could be cause for concern.
 People who engage in self-harm generally use repeating, well-controlled movements to cut, scratch, or burn themselves.
 This causes patches of injuries that may repeat after healing.

-- Words Or Symbols Carved Into Another Person’s Skin: While random scratches can sometimes be explained away as accidents, symbols and words imply intention.
+While random scratches can sometimes be explained away as accidents, symbols and words imply intention.
 If you notice another person with burns or cuts that appear to take legible shapes, it may be time to seek treatment.
 Even if the symbol is meaningful to the person, self-harm is generally a warning sign of other issues.

-- Banging Head Against Objects and Self-hitting: Self-harm doesn’t always take the form of skin injuries.
+Self-harm doesn’t always take the form of skin injuries.
 Sometimes a person may routinely punch themselves or bang their head against walls or other objects.
 This may manifest in visible bruises or unexplained banging noises when the person is in another room.
 Even if the injuries are not serious, they can eventually form long-term habits that can be dangerous.

-- Unpredictable Or Unstable Behavior: If a person exhibits signs of self-harm, they may have other symptoms as well.
-Sometimes a person may demonstrate emotional volatility or unstable behavior.
+A person may demonstrate emotional volatility or unstable behavior.
 They may also express feelings of worthlessness or hopelessness.
 You may notice that they do not demonstrate appropriate concern for their own safety in other situations.
 They may have frequent accidents or repeated near-misses.

 Sometimes, it is difficult to notice self-harm because the impacted person is intentionally hiding the injuries.
 That is why signs of hiding skin in unusual circumstances can be a warning.
 If a person is wearing long-sleeved shirts or long pants in warm weather, it may hide the injuries.
 Long hair, dark glasses, and makeup can also hide injuries to the face.

-- Self Injuries That Are Followed By Changes In Mood: If you notice a temporary feeling of relaxation or reduced stress after self-injury, it could indicate that the behavior is a coping mechanism.
+- Self-injuries that are followed by changes in mood.
+If you notice a temporary feeling of relaxation or reduced stress after self-injury, it could indicate that the behavior is a coping mechanism.
 By the same token, feelings of shame following self-harm may lead to a cycle of self-injury.
 In either case, any emotional changes after self-harm could indicate that it is time to seek treatment.

-- Compulsive Self-Harm Behaviors: If you notice yourself thinking about self-harm or feeling a desire to repeat harmful behaviors, it may be time to seek treatment.
+- Compulsive self-harm behaviors.
+If you notice yourself thinking about self-harm or feeling a desire to repeat harmful behaviors, it may be time to seek treatment.
 Even if you can resist the urge, professional treatment can provide better coping mechanisms.